 Join us as we celebrate the work of our Lord Jesus Christ in redeeming sinners and rising from the grave!
-On March 28, 2021, in our morning services, we will look at "The Shadow of Calvary" as our Lord prepares to go to the cross.
-Then on Good Friday (April 2) at 7:00 PM (download the bulletin) we will have a special evening service both in-person and via live stream.
+This year, we will look at the Apostle Peter's famous sermon on Petecost as it relates to the death and resurrection of our Lord Jesus Christ.
+On April 2, 2023, in our morning services, we will look at "God's Marvelous Plan" (Acts 2:14-23) and see how the sacrifice of Christ was determined by the mercy and grace of God.
+Then on Good Friday (April 7) at 7:00 PM (download the bulletin) we will have a special evening service both in-person and via live stream.

 More than ever, for so many of us today, what we need most is hope.
 The uncertainty in the world, the economy, and our families can make us confused and worried.
 The good news of the gospel is that hope has come in the person of Jesus Christ.
 Jesus did not avoid the difficulties and problems of the world – rather He faced them directly.
 As the Son of God, Jesus came and dwelt among men, suffering for sinners.
 He was beaten, mocked, and ultimately killed – not for anything He had done, but instead to pay the price of sin for others (1 Peter 2:21-25).
 He was in the grave for three days, but death could not hold Him (Acts 2:24).